gbif/dwc-dp/darwin-core-conceptual-model.md

 * Since a *Survey* is a type of *Event*, it happens at a *Location*, can be conducted by an *Agent*, and can participate in an *Event* hierarchy, all as described in the *Event* section.
 The *Event* hierarchy relationships in the diagram are labeled with "happened during".

 * Complex structured *Surveys* can be expressed through an *Event* hierarchy.
-For example, a regional monitoring program (*Survey*) could consist of multiple repeated *Surveys* with the same or distinct *Protocols* conducted by different groups of people (*Agents*) with distinct devices (*Agents*) at specific sites repeated periodically.
+For example, a regional monitoring program (*Survey*) could consist of multiple repeated *Surveys* with the same or distinct *Protocols* conducted by different groups of people (*Agents*) with distinct devices (*Agents*) at specific sites.

 * Being a special type of *Event*, a *Survey* has special characteristics in addition to those due to its *Event* nature.
 These characteristics are defined in the [list of terms](https://eco.tdwg.org/list/) for the Humboldt Extension to Darwin Core.

-* One of the important aspects of *Surveys* is the adherence to documented *Protocols*, where a *Protocol* is a method used during an action.
+* One important aspect of *Surveys* is that they often adhere to documented *Protocols*, where a *Protocol* is a method used during an action.
 A *Survey* may follow many different kinds of *Protocols*, including for sampling and sampling effort (time spent, area covered, distance travelled, participants involved, etc).

 * In conjunction with *Protocols*, a *Survey* can be limited to specific *SurveyTargets*.
 A *SurveyTarget* is intended to declare what was being sought, either through *a priori* intention or through *post facto* filtering.

 * The results of a *Survey* are expressed in the *Occurrences* it reports.
-Those *Occurrences* may be incidental ("by catch") or they might match the criteria in a *SurveyTarget*.
+Those *Occurrences* may be incidental ("bycatch") or they might match the criteria in a *SurveyTarget*.

 * *SurveyTargets* can be defined based on any combination of taxa, environmental conditions, organismal traits, etc. With sufficient supporting information, such as *Occurrences* accompanied by organism quantities, and whether reporting for the target was complete, a *Survey* has the potential to support inference of absence of detection, estimations of abundance, and statistical analyses of change over time.

 ### **Simplifications**

-Figure 3 is a small subset of the DwC-CM focussing on S*urveys*.
+Figure 3 is a small subset of the DwC-CM focusing on S*urveys*.
 Additional relationships such as *Media* recorded, *MaterialEntities* collected, and *Identifications* of *Organisms*, among others, are omitted here.
 Those relationships are covered in further thematic sections below.

 ## **2.3 Occurrence, Organism, and OrganismInteraction (non-normative)**

 In Darwin Core, the *Occurrence* class has had a long history of evolving meaning.
 It originated from the need to capture information about organisms in nature along with the evidence gathered (observations and specimens) to support the use of that information.
-The original definition of the term, "The category of information pertaining to evidence of an occurrence in nature, in a collection, or in a dataset (specimen, observation, etc.)" betrayed its semantic ambiguity.
-With the addition of a *MaterialSample* class in 2013 and the *Organism* class in 2014, the semantics began to evolve into something more clearly defined, so that in 2023, with the introduction of the *MaterialEntity* class, *Occurrence* took on its modern definition, "An existence of a dwc:Organism at a particular place at a particular time."
-In the DwC-CM the *Occurrence* class is further refined to mean, "A state of a dwc:Organism in a dwc:Event."
+The original definition of the term, "The category of information pertaining to evidence of an occurrence in nature, in a collection, or in a dataset (specimen, observation, etc.)", betrayed its semantic ambiguity.
+With the addition of *MaterialSample* in 2013 and *Organism* in 2014, the semantics of Darwin Core became more clearly defined.
+In 2023, the introduction of *MaterialEntity* gave *Occurrence* its modern definition: “An existence of a dwc:Organism at a particular place at a particular time.”
+In the DwC-CM, the *Occurrence* class is further refined to mean "A state of a dwc:Organism in a dwc:Event."

-An *Organism* in Darwin Core is defined as, "A particular organism or defined group of organisms considered to be taxonomically homogeneous." *Organisms* manifest both permanent and ephemeral characteristics.
+An *Organism* is defined in Darwin Core as "A particular organism or defined group of organisms considered to be taxonomically homogeneous." *Organisms* manifest both permanent and ephemeral characteristics.
 For example, the date a mammal was born, and the identity of its mother will never change, though its life stage and reproductive condition can.
-An *Occurrence* can capture the ephemeral state of a particular *Organism* at a place and time, or posit that there was some *Organism* there and then, based on indirect evidence.
+An *Occurrence* can capture the ephemeral state of a particular *Organism* at a place and time or posit that there was some *Organism* there and then based on indirect evidence.

-Figure 4 illustrates how DwC-CM relates *Occurrence*, *Organism*, and *OrganismInteraction*.
+Figure 4 illustrates how the DwC-CM relates *Occurrence*, *Organism*, and *OrganismInteraction*.

 <img src="{{ '/images/occurrence-organism.png' | relative_url }}" alt="Occurrence Conceptual Model"
      style="max-width:100%;height:auto;width:60%;">